duckduckgo/duckduckhack-docs/submitting/pull-request.md

 5. **Paste your [Instant Answer Page URL](https://duck.co/ia/new_ia) in the description field.**

-	Our bot 'Dax' will automatically fill in the details from your IA page and additional information.
+	> Our bot 'Dax' will automatically fill in the details from your IA page and additional information.

+6. If you're submitting a fix, include `Fixes {{ISSUE}}` in the **description** as well (For example: "Fixes #3434").

+	> That way, Github will auto-close the issue when your pull request is merged!

 6. Finally, click **"Create Pull Request"**!